Mazvel/maswavespy/README.md

 >
 > (4) Olafsdottir, E.A., Erlingsson, S., Bessason, B. (2020).
 Open-Source MASW Inversion Tool Aimed at Shear Wave Velocity Profiling for Soil Site Explorations, _Geosciences_, 10(8), 322. [https://doi.org/10.3390/geosciences10080322](https://doi.org/10.3390/geosciences10080322)
 >
 > (5) Olafsdottir, E.A., Bessason, B., Erlingsson, S., Kaynia, A.M.
+(2024).
 A Tool for Processing and Inversion of MASW Data and a Study of Inter-Session Variability of MASW.
-Submitted to _Geotechnical Testing Journal_ (in review).
+Accepted for publication in _Geotechnical Testing Journal_ (in press).

 ## Installation
 A [Quick Start Guide](#quick-start-guide) describing the recommended workflow for Windows users is provided below.